StanEffy/bikery/README.md

 ## Tech used

-For the project I used classic MERN stack with Typescript on frontend and javascript on back.
+For the project I used classic MERN stack with Typescript.
+Simply because it is one of the most used one.
-Also MUI was used for the UI, simply because I wanted to have one more training with others code and also feel way more comfortable when I write css myself: coding is not about always being comfortable with technologies.
+MUI was used for the UI, simply because it was an important thing to work with the other approach towards css (I really adored BEM, even though it is not a thing anymore).
+I am going to dive even deeper and create flexibility and may be theming.

 Mongo deployed to Atlas, backend to EC2.

 ## To do

-Soon I am going to add:

 - ~~Filtering on trips~~